Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

    Subversion client or through the Subversion Web Browsing interface.

-   If you activate the Subversion tracking (default) for your project SYS\_PRODUCT\_NAME will also keep track of all the code changes in the SYS\_PRODUCT\_NAME database.
-This will give you extra capabilities on your Subversion repository as explained in ?.
+   If you activate the Subversion tracking (default) for your project
+   |SYSPRODUCTNAME| will also keep track of all the code changes in
+   the |SYSPRODUCTNAME| database.
+This will give you extra capabilities on your Subversion repository as explained in `Querying Subversion`_.

--  **Subversion Preamble**: In some cases (e.g. when your project already has its own subversion server in place), the project Subversion repository might not be hosted by the SYS\_PRODUCT\_NAME server.
-In this case, the Subversion information displayed in the welcome page of the SYS\_PRODUCT\_NAME Subversion service are inadequate.
+-  **Subversion Preamble**: In some cases (e.g. when your project already has its own subversion server in place), the project Subversion repository might not be hosted by the |SYSPRODUCTNAME|
+   server.
+In this case, the Subversion information displayed in the welcome page of the |SYSPRODUCTNAME| Subversion service are inadequate.
 Fortunately, the project administrator can customize the Subversion Information page here.